 'First the black must be jet without admixture with the tan or a single white hair; secondly the tan must be rich mahogany, defined distinctly by a marked and clear line where it meets the black'.

 Today the unique markings of both varieties are the Manchester's most defining characteristic.
 Its basic construction has remained unaltered for over two centuries.
-Instead, breeders have concentrated on precise black and tan colour markings rather than adopting the conformation of other long-legged terriers breeds.
+Instead, breeders have concentrated on precise black and tan colour markings rather than adopting the exaggerated conformation of other comparable long-legged terriers breeds.

 History of Manchester Terriers in Australia